Fully quantum inflation: quantum marginal problem constraints in the service of causal inference: Visible nodes beyond qubits

 For the case of three qubits, we saw a number of distinctions between pure and mixed states vis-a-vis triangle-compatibility.
 Here, we give one final example in a similar vein for the case of three qutrits.
 In this example, we consider a pure three-qutrit state and a mixed three-qutrit state which have the same level of multipartite entanglement as quantified by the generalized geometric measure of entanglement (GGM)~\cite{Sen(De)_10,shimony1995degree,barnum2001monotones}, where for the former, triangle-incompatibility can be demonstrated using the triangle-incompatibility witness while for the latter it cannot.

+The GGM is a measure of entanglement for multipartite quantum states.
+For a given $n$-partite pure state $\ket{\psi}$, the GGM of $\ket{\psi}$ is essentially a measure of how close $\ket{\psi}$ is to a non-genuinely multipartite entangled state.
+Formally, the GGM is defined to be \cite{Sen(De)_10,shimony1995degree,barnum2001monotones,Das_16}

+where the maximization is over all states $\ket{\phi}$ that are not genuinely multipartite entangled.
+For mixed states, the GGM is given by a convex roof construction, i.e., for a mixed state $\rho$, the GGM is given by

+where the minimization is over all decompositions of $\rho$ into convex mixtures of pure states $\ket{\psi_{i}}$.
 In Ref.~\cite{Das_16}, the GGM was calculated for a number of mixed states exhibiting certain symmetries.
 In particular, these mixed states were obtained from specific pure states via a certain choice of twirling operation, allowing the GGM of the former to be related to that of the latter.
 One example of this pure state - mixed state pairing is given by

 where $p_{0},p_{1}, p_{0}+p_{1} \in [0,1]$ and where $\ket{\Psi_{i}}$ are the three-qutrit states defined to be an equal superposition of computational basis states $\ket{xyz}$ such that $x+y+z = i \bmod 3$, that is,